HodayaAngela/Bcard-React-Project/README.md

-# Web application with Rest Api
+# Business Card Web Application with REST API

-React Project - client side with server side
-Designed primarily using Material Ui
+This is a web application developed using React on the client-side and Node.js on the server-side.
+The application is designed to display business cards, with the option to edit and delete them.
+Users can also view their favorite cards and more.
+The UI is primarily developed using Material UI.

 ## Technologies

+#### The following technologies have been used in this project:

 - Axios version 1.3.2
 - React-router-dom version 6.7.0
-- material UI version 5.11
+- Material UI version 5.11
 - jwt-decode version 3.1.2
 - joi version 17.8.1